The Jester (hacktivist): Activities

-On March 5, 2012, The Jester changed his Twitter account @th3j35t3r avatar from his signature Jester icon to a QR code without comment or explanation.
+On March 5, 2012, The Jester changed his Twitter account avatar from his signature Jester icon to a QR code without comment or explanation.
 Scanning a QR code redirects a browser to a website.
 Scanning The Jester's icon led to a URL where he had an image of his signature Jester icon and an embedded, hidden code that allegedly exploited a vulnerability that affects Safari, Chrome and Android browsers.
 "When anyone scanned the original QR code using an iPhone or Android device, their device would silently make a TCP shell connection back to my remote server," The Jester wrote.
 This was however exposed to be fake and the exploit was stolen from a 2-year-old CVE advisory.

-On May 14, 2012, The Jester's Twitter account (@th3j35t3r) appeared to have been deleted, along with all posts on his WordPress blog.
+On May 14, 2012, The Jester's Twitter account appeared to have been deleted, along with all posts on his WordPress blog.
 However, the Twitter account and WordPress blog were merely temporarily deactivated and were subsequently restored May 16, 2012.

-On July 2, 2013, the Jester took responsibility for a series of DoS cyberattacks against the Ecuadorean stock exchange and the country's tourism website, and promised to attack any other governments considering granting asylum to NSA leaker Edward Snowden.
-In tweets, the Jester also alluded to a plan to seize control of the fire alarms at the Ecuadorean embassy in London, which would force WikiLeaks founder Julian Assange to set foot on UK soil and face potential extradition to Sweden to face sexual assault charges.
+On July 2, 2013, The Jester took responsibility for a series of DoS cyberattacks against the Ecuadorean stock exchange and the country's tourism website, and promised to attack any other governments considering granting asylum to NSA leaker Edward Snowden.
+In tweets, The Jester also alluded to a plan to seize control of the fire alarms at the Ecuadorean embassy in London, which would force WikiLeaks founder Julian Assange to set foot on UK soil and face potential extradition to Sweden to face sexual assault charges.

-On October 21, 2016, the Jester took responsibility for "defacing" the official website of the Russian Ministry of Foreign Affairs.
-The "hack" was later shown to be fake, actually being a POST based XSS on the website, not a deface or hack.
+On October 21, 2016, The Jester took responsibility for "defacing" the official website of the Russian Ministry of Foreign Affairs.
+The "hack" was later shown to be fake.